ansible-collections/overview/README.rst

 * The ``ansible/ansible`` (`ansible-base`) repository only contains:

-  * The core Ansible programs, ``ansible-{playbook,galaxy,doc,test,etc}``.
+  * The core Ansible programs, ``ansible-{playbook,galaxy,doc,test,etc}``
-  * Some documentation.
+  * Some documentation
-  * A tiny subset of modules and plugins to allow for a functioning controller.
+  * A tiny subset of modules and plugins to allow for a functioning controller
   * Together this will be known as ``ansible-base``.
 * The rest of the modules and plugins have been moved into various "collections"